Thank you for your help opening Dartmouth's first overnight emergency shelter. We did it.

-Dozens of people will benefit immediately from access to overnight shelter in safe, clean, drug and alcohol free environment.
+Dozens of people benefit immediately from access to overnight shelter in safe, clean, drug and alcohol free environment.

-We're going to invest in our Dartmouth Shelter volunteers.
+As well , our volunteer army grows and we're committed to invest in our Dartmouth Shelter volunteers.

 Volunteers will have the opportunity and options to be trained on our site for certification.